 From Roman beginnings, to medieval ascendency to industrial superiority, Germany’s Rhineland seems to have known it all.
 It has been influenced by French culture, impacted by the Prussians, and even spiced by a dash of Eastern European industrial migrants.
 It knows a blend of influences, cultural imprints and scores continually settled and resettled through events like World War I and II.
 Pull out a map and note that by cause and effect, the region borders Belgium, The Netherlands and Luxembourg — in addition to France — and you begin to get a sense of the near randomness of the borders we draw.

 How to come to this understanding?
-Visit the towns of Aachen and Cologne on a city break, take a couple of day trips and immerse yourself in the history, eat heartily and take more than a few photos along the along the way.
+Visit the towns of Aachen and Cologne on a city break or weekend getaway.
+Take a couple of day trips and immerse yourself in the history, eat heartily and take more than a few photos along the along the way.

 Here are a few quick ideas regarding what you’ll see, what to seek out and how to break it all down.

 Note: All square photos below were taken with an iPhone 4s.